Martín Krug

-Martín Wilhelm Krug (born 9 July 2006) is a Panamanian professional footballer who plays as center-back for Spanish club Atlético Levante.
+Martín Wilhelm Krug (born 9 July 2006) is a professional footballer who plays as center-back for Spanish club Juventud Torremolinos, on loan from Levante.
 Born in the United States, he plays for the Panama national team.

-Playing career
+Club career

 Krug started playing football at iProSkills Academy in Chicago at the age of 5.
 Martin captained the U-15 team as a center back at the same academy.
 In 2022, he moved to Spain to join the youth academy of Levante.
 In the summer of 2024, he extended his contract with Levante and was promoted to their reserve team Atlético Levante.

+On 1 September 2026, Krug was loaned to Primera Federación side Juventud Torremolinos, for one year.

 International career

 Krug represented the Panama U17s at the 2023 CONCACAF U-17 Championship in February 2023.
 That same year in November he made the final squad for the Panama U17s at the 2023 FIFA U-17 World Cup.

 Krug made his debut with the senior Panama national team as a substitute in a friendly 1–0 loss to Paraguay on 16 June 2024.
 He was part of the provisional squad for the 2024 Copa América.